huangJC0429/label-utilize-GCN/README.md

-# ELU-GCN:  Effectively Label-Utilizing Graph Convolutional Network
+# Enhancing the Influence of Labels on Unlabeled Nodes in Graph Convolutional Networks

 This repository contains an implementation of Enhancing the Influence of Labels on Unlabeled Nodes in Graph Convolutional Networks.